Feminist Philosophy of Religion

 The dominance of male signifiers for deity is only part of the problem of classical theism.
 Like a prism which refracts all the surrounding light, the gendering of God has skewed the way in which other problems in philosophy of religion have been traditionally constructed.
 The problem of religious language, for example, is frequently cast in terms of the meaning and use of metaphors and models, involving questions of reference and truth.
 But the metaphors and models employed by mainstream philosophers of religion often trade uncritically on intrinsically hierarchical patterns of relations.
 Metaphors such as father, king, lord, bridegroom, husband and God-“He” go unmarked.
 If an occasional female model or metaphor intrudes into this homosocial circle, it is immediately re-marked upon.
 Introducing female pronouns for God-“she” produces nervous laughter in most classrooms.

-In the study of the so-called divine attributes, none has received more discussion in the literature than “omnipotence,” defined as some version of “perfect power.”
+In the study of the so-called divine attributes, none has received more discussion in the literature than “omnipotence”, defined as some version of “perfect power”.
 Both the conceptualization of the nature of this power as well as descriptions of its effects embody sexism and androsexism.
-In twentieth century studies, the standard definition of perfect power ranged from “unilateral power to effect any conceivable state of affairs” to the more moderate notion of “self-limiting power.”
+In twentieth century studies, the standard definition of perfect power ranged from “unilateral power to effect any conceivable state of affairs” to the more moderate notion of “self-limiting power”.
 But the kind of power in question was in principle one of domination, or power-over, as it has been persistently associated with the characteristics of ideal masculinity.
-In the eleventh century, Peter Damian could quote approvingly the biblical passage “O Lord, King Omnipotent, all things are placed in your power, and there is no one who is able to resist your will,” as he argued that divine omnipotence is even able to “restore a virgin to purity after her fall” (in Wippel and Wolter 1969).
+In the eleventh century, Peter Damian could quote approvingly the biblical passage “O Lord, King Omnipotent, all things are placed in your power, and there is no one who is able to resist your will”, as he argued, contra St. Jerome, that divine omnipotence is even able to “cause a virgin to be restored after she has fallen” (1065 [1969: 143).
 Like the two favorite heroes of modern philosophy, the Cartesian cognitive subject and the Kantian autonomous will, an omnipotent deity reflects the mirror image of idealized masculinist qualities, according to feminist philosophers of religion.
-Among contemporary schools, only process philosophers of religion have explicitly argued against the attribute of omnipotence on the grounds that it is conceptually incoherent, scientifically superfluous, and morally offensive in its association of the divine with male controlling power (see, for example, Cobb and Griffin 1976; Suchocki 1988; Howell 1988).
+Among contemporary schools, only process philosophers of religion have explicitly argued against the attribute of omnipotence on the grounds that it is conceptually incoherent, scientifically superfluous, and morally offensive in its association of the divine with male controlling power (see, for example, Cobb & Griffin 1976; Suchocki 1988; Howell 1988).